-The sequent calculus LKF is presented in Figure 3: this presentation is a simplification of our original presentation given in (Liang and Miller 2009).
-This proof system uses one-sided sequents, but of two varieties, namely, $\vdash \Gamma \Uparrow \Theta$ and $\vdash A \Downarrow \Theta$ , where $\Gamma$ is a multiset of formulas, $\Theta$ is a set of formulas, and A is a single formula.
-In notation such as $\vdash \Gamma, \Gamma' \Uparrow \Theta, \Theta'$ , the multiset $\Gamma, \Gamma'$ represents the multiset sum of $\Gamma$ and $\Gamma'$ while the set $\Theta, \Theta'$ represents the union of the two sets $\Theta$ and $\Theta'$ : it is, of course, possible for $\Theta$ and $\Theta'$ to share a non-empty intersection.
-When moving a collection of formulas from the left to the right of $\Uparrow$ , we coerce multisets into sets in the obvious way.
-Note that by inspection, the set of formulas on the right of the double arrows ( $\Uparrow$ and $\Downarrow$ ) in the conclusion of an inference rule is always a subset of formulas on the right of the double arrows in the premises.
+The sequent calculus LKF for polarized formulas is presented in Figure 3: this presentation is a simplification of our original presentation given in (Liang and Miller 2009).
+This proof system uses one-sided sequents, but of two varieties, namely, $\vdash \Gamma \Uparrow \Theta$ and $\vdash A \Downarrow \Theta$, where Γ is a multiset of formulas, Θ is a set of formulas, and A is a single formula.
+In notation such as $\vdash \Gamma, \Gamma' \Uparrow \Theta, \Theta'$, the multiset Γ, Γ' represents the multiset sum of Γ and Γ' while the set Θ, Θ' represents the union of the two sets Θ and Θ' : it is, of course, possible for Θ and Θ' to share a non-empty intersection.
+When moving a collection of formulas from the left to the right of \Uparrow , we coerce multisets into sets in the obvious way.
+Note that by inspection, the set of formulas on the right of the double arrows (\Uparrow and \Downarrow) in the conclusion of an inference rule is always a subset of formulas on the right of the double arrows in the premises.
 We say that the polarized formula B has an LKF proof if the sequent $\vdash B \Uparrow \cdot$ has a proof using the inference rules from Figure 3.

 We borrow the terminology asynchronous and synchronous rules from Andreoli (1992).
 A derivation composed only of asynchronous rules and the store rule will be called an asynchronous phase, and a derivation composed only of synchronous rules and the init rule will be called a synchronous phase.
-The sequents in an asynchronous phase all involve $\uparrow$ -sequents while the sequents in a synchronous phase all involve $\downarrow$ -sequents.
+The sequents in an asynchronous phase all involve \uparrow -sequents while the sequents in a synchronous phase all involve \downarrow -sequents.
 An LKF proof is composed of alternations of these two kinds of phases.
 In particular, the decide rule connects a synchronous phase above its premise with an asynchronous phase above its premise with a synchronous phase above its premise with a synchronous phase above its premise with a synchronous phase below its conclusion.